-Activities are currently being delivered for the next delivery phase which commenced September 2019 and will run to February 2020.
+Activities are being delivered for the current delivery phase which commenced March 2020 and runs to June 2023.
 This will include more events and face-to-face meetings with industry in regional areas, to make sure we are representing the views of industry across our state – so watch this space!

 HOW WE’VE CONNECTED WITH INDUSTRY

 Delivery Phase – Apr 19 to Aug 19

 ONLINE ENGAGEMENTS - Engagement across social media and VET 4 T&L website

 APPEARANCES - Representing industry at groups, forums and events, direct consultations

 PHONE CALLS - Across industry members, organisations and association

 EMAILS SENT via industry associations, e-Newsletters and direct to industry members.

 - government initiatives such as outlined within Working Queensland that are available to industry under the Annual VET Investment Plan.

 - national training product development to ensure consideration of the Queensland context